PGA Tour Logo

 PGA Tour Emblem

 The name of the sports organization is written in a font that resembles Clarendon Bold.
 This high-contrast font with rectangular serifs is an excellent choice for accent elements and has good readability.
-It has historical value and is associated with the traditions of typography, as it was developed in the 19th century.
+It has historical value and is associated with the traditions of typography as it was developed in the 19th century.

 PGA Tour Symbol

 The current PGA Tour logo is painted in the same colors as the old shield-shaped logo: red, white, and blue.
-This combination was originally chosen to display patriotism to reflect the U.S. flag.
+This combination was originally chosen to display patriotism and to reflect the U.S. flag.